 - You cannot protect assets you already owe to a creditor.

 Asset protection is not a magical solution.
 It guarantees that future generations will benefit from your property—a big deal.
 But it has significant costs.

-Given the benefits and costs, I think asset protection is appropriate if:
+Given the benefits and costs, I generally think asset protection is appropriate if:

-- Passing on your hard-earned wealth to your descendants is very important to you.
+- Passing on your property to your descendants is more important to you than keeping the property available for your own needs.
 You hate the idea of not leaving a penny to your kids or grandkids.